Aki Banayi: Life and career

-Banaei was born in Arak on May 4, 1951, a sister of actress Pouri Banayi.
+Banaei was born in Arak, Iran on May 4, 1951, a sister of actress Pouri Banayi.
 Following the Iranian Revolution in 1979, she emigrated to Los Angeles.
 She earned a Ph.D. from the Conservatory of Music at the University of California.

-She released an album, Your Look in 2004.
-Throughout her career, she recorded a number of folk songs, working alongside Homa Mirafshar, Ardalan Sarfaraz, Mohammad Heidari, Touraj Shabankhani, and Manouchehr Cheshmazar.
+She released an album, Your Look, in 2004.
+Throughout her career, she recorded a number of folk songs, working alongside among others Homa Mirafshar, and Mohammad Heidari.

 Banayi died in Los Angeles on November 2, 2025, at the age of 74.